bahaipedia/huququlator/README.md

-Installation on a new server.
+Steps to install this project on a new ubuntu server.

 ```bash
 sudo apt install -y nodejs npm